rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 # Node Templates

 A node template is the saved configuration for the parameters to use when provisioning nodes in a specific cloud provider.
-Rancher provides a nice UI to be able to launch these nodes and uses [Docker Machine](https://docs.docker.com/machine/) to provision these nodes.
+These nodes can be launched from the UI.
+Rancher uses [Docker Machine](https://docs.docker.com/machine/) to provision these nodes.
 The available cloud providers to create node templates are based on the active node drivers in Rancher.

-After you create a node template in Rancher, it's saved so that you can use this template again to create [node pools.](#node-pools) Node templates are bound to your login.
+After you create a node template in Rancher, it's saved so that you can use this template again to create node pools.
+Node templates are bound to your login.
 After you add a template, you can remove them from your user profile.

 # Node Pools